dietmarja/LLM-Elements/QLoRA/readme.md

 ## References
-[^1]: Dettmers, T., Pagnoni, A., Holtzman, A., & Zettlemoyer, L. (2024).
+<a id="reference-1"></a>  Dettmers, T., Pagnoni, A., Holtzman, A., & Zettlemoyer, L. (2024).
 Qlora: Efficient finetuning of quantized llms.
 Advances in Neural Information Processing Systems, 36.